Seeed-Studio/wiki-documents/docs/ODYSSEY-STM32MP157C.md

 **Serial Console**

-Now your ODYSSEY – STM32MP157C is up, you may want to access your Linux system through the console, then set up WiFi, and so on.
+Now your ODYSSEY – STM32MP157C is up, you may want to access your Linux system through the console, then set up Network, and so on.
 Two serial port access methods are provided for Linux access:

 - A. OTG USB port - You need to run a Linux system on a circuit board.

-- B. UART port - Used to debug low-level problems.
+- B. UART port - Used to debug low-level problems.(recommend)

 **A. Connect via OTG**